 "But you recovered anyway."

 "But I recovered, eventually.
 I woke up with a head full of a language I didn't know, and the ability to cast a handful of minor spells.
-I think I now know what it felt like when all of the unicorn knowledge landed on you."
+I think that I've learned what it felt like when all of the unicorn knowledge landed on you."